-Written by Director of Finance Hannah Bryeans
+Written by Vice President of Finance and Operations Hannah Bryeans

 By definition, a nonprofit exists for the good of society.
 Nonprofit organizations seek to address areas of individual or collective need in tangible ways.
 While there will be bad players in any field, nonprofits typically start with good motives.
 But how can you know if it has stayed on track?
 How can someone interested in partnering with a nonprofit know if it is credible?